 On the first national speed limit road I encouraged Chris (completely over the top encouragement!!) to get a move on.

-- At one point, we were turning left at a roundabout and a van came flying round without signalling.
-I decided against using the duals as I deemed it unnecessary but wondered if my hatred of people doing that and wanting to teach them a lesson had just screwed up my SC?!
+I decided against using the duals as I deemed it unnecessary, but wondered if my hatred of people doing that and wanting to teach them a lesson had just screwed up my ADI Standards Check!

-- At one point we went through an industrial area.
-Lots of offices so I asked Chris what she should anticipate coming across as it was lunchtime?
+At one point we went through an industrial area.
+There were lots of offices so I asked Chris what she should anticipate coming across as it was lunchtime.

 Back at the Test Centre

-- The first thing he said was he really enjoyed the lesson.
-He said me and Chris worked very well together and she was the perfect person to bring to a standards check (very chatty!)
+The first thing he said was he really enjoyed the lesson.
+He thought Chris and I worked very well together and she was the perfect person to bring to an ADI Standards Check.

-- He also said that Chris seemed very confident at the end so I should have warned about the dangers of over confidence.
+He also said that Chris seemed very confident at the end so I should have warned her about the dangers of overconfidence.